ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

     agent:ExecutionStep step = check agentExecutor.nextStep();
     any|error observation = step?.observation;
     if observation is error {
-        // handle error using a tool
+        // handle the error using a tool
-        // push manually to traces for the manually performed actions if needed
+        // push manually to trace the execution steps of the manually performed actions if needed
         // clean the traces if needed
         agentExecutor = agent.getExecutor(QUERY, trace);
         continue;